derrickburt/derrickburt.github.io/opengis/ctCovid/ctCovid.md

-# Reproducing CyberGISX Analysis: Rapidly Measuring Spatial Accesibility of COVID-19 Healthcare in Connecticut
+# Reproducing CyberGISX Analysis: Rapidly Measuring Spatial Accessibility of COVID-19 Healthcare in Connecticut

 ### About